What is a sitemap for a website?

 Chapter 1

 A sitemap gives you a high-level, 30,000-foot view of your website, like an outline or blueprint.
-They also unleash the ranking potential of your site by making it easier for search engines to index and eliminating SEO obstacles like duplicate content.
+They also unleash the ranking potential of your site by making it easier for search engines to index and eliminating SEO obstacles like duplicate content and orphan pages.

 Sitemap

-A list or visual representation of every page on your site that shows the relationships between them.
+A list or visual representation of every page on a website that shows the relationships between them and the site hierarchy.

 noun